 The Certified Humane® program was developed to certify products from animals of farms that adhere to these standards.
-Upon satisfactory application and inspection, farmers and ranchers will be certified and may use the Certified Humane Raised and Handled® logo.
+Upon satisfactory application and inspection, farmers and ranchers will sign a licensing agreement and become certified with authorization to use the Certified Humane® Raised and Handled logo.
 Program participants are inspected and monitored by Humane Farm Animal Care annually.
-Charges levied are to cover inspections and program costs, which include promotional materials which help promote the products of the producers that are Certified Humane®.
+Charges levied are to cover inspections and program costs, which also include promotional materials which help promote the products of the producers that are Certified Humane®.